 The vast discipline of Mechatronics Engineering does not stop at the visible world.
 Micro and nano electro-mechanical systems (MEMS/NEMS) are an ever increasing branch of mechatronics research and technology for applications such as atom-scale microscopy and spectroscopy, micro and nano fabrication, big data storage, sensor technology, medical drug delivery, and many more.

-- The Bachelor of Engineering with Honours is fully accredited by Engineering New Zealand.
+- The Bachelor of Engineering with Honours in Mechatronics Engineering is fully accredited by Engineering New Zealand.

 - ENGR 101 Foundations of Engineering